Skip to content

 Profits will also be increased by improving the inclusivity of your menu as this widens your customer base by making the business more accessible.

 2.7.
-AWARD CRITERIA AND WAYS TO ACHIEVE THEM
+AWARD ACTIONS AND WAYS TO ACHIEVE THEM

 YOU CAN: Encourage healthier choices